FINDERS: CIA FRONT & NEW AGE CULT

 I realize now, of course, that the philosophical discussions the group encouraged were nothing more than a very subtle (and very effective) process of evaluating others’ belief systems to determine the suitability of potential new recruits for Finders’ subversive activities.

 Or at least that is one way to look at it.
 On the other hand, this was not the same type of selflessness of, say, Mother Teresa with her nuns working long hours under terrible conditions, day in and day out, to ease the suffering of the poor.
 This was a professional operation, run by subversives, with the stated aim of undermining traditional values.
 The aim was to tear down the existing structures of society — family, church, government, business — and replace them with a feminist, occultist, humanist New Age new world order.
 The focus here was not on service to others but on empowerment.
 The emphasis may have appeared to be on self-actualization and individual “spirituality”.
-But the real goal seems to have been profit, pure and simple.
+But the real goal seems to have been power and profit, pure and simple.
 Finders appears to have used contacts in the security services to arrange lucrative contracts to train new recruits … to plant the seeds of subversion in the minds of today’s youth — tomorrow’s leaders.

 Before all this came to light, I thought of the people at Finders as eccentric, perhaps a little too radical, perhaps a little too unconventional … maybe even borderline psychotic in one or two cases.
 But they seemed relatively harmless to me — at least at first.